Search

 Tone in music refers to the quality or character of a sound that distinguishes it from other sounds.
 It encompasses aspects such as pitch, timbre, and volume.
 Tone helps define how a note or sound is perceived, whether it is bright, warm, harsh, or smooth.
 It is influenced by the instrument or voice producing the sound and how it is played or sung.
 Tone contributes to the overall mood and expression of the music.

-the elastic tension of living muscles, arteries, etc. that facilitate response to stimuli
+the elastic tension of muscles, arteries, or other living tissues that enables responsiveness

 to make muscles stronger and more defined through exercise or physical activity